Which Caribbean Island Should You Visit?

 Photo by Shutterstock

-A humpback whale breaching in dark blue water
+Humpback whale breaching in dark blue water

 Photo by EMS-DOP/Shutterstock

-Dominican Republic: Family-Friendly
+Dominican Republic: for family-friendly vacations

 Brian Major is a veteran travel writer, public relations professional, and media consultant.
 He is currently Executive Editor–Caribbean and Latin America at TravAlliance Media.
 His background includes past positions as director of public relations for the Cruise Lines International Association and senior editor posts at Travel Agent and Travel Weekly magazines.
 He resides in Brooklyn.